 Bloating or Abdominal Swelling

 Abdominal swelling or bloating is usually a sign of a kidney infection that prevents normal elimination of fluid from the body, often a common problem with wrasses that burrow in the substrate.
-When fish are collected in the wild from deep water and brought to the surface, swelling or bloating can be caused by the "bends" (lack of decompression) which is the result of bringing a fish up from deeper waters after capture in the wild.
+When fish are collected in the wild from deep water and brought to the surface, swelling or bloating can be caused by the "bends" (lack of decompression), which is the result of bringing a fish up from deeper waters too quickly.

 11 of 11

 Scratching on Rocks

 When a fish is seen scratching or rubbing on rocks or other objects (even the substrate), it is a sign that the fish's skin is irritated and the fish is trying to remove the irritating material.
 This is often called "flashing" due to the light color of the fish’s belly becoming visible when they rub their sides on the rocks.
-The causative organism is normally a protozoa, either Cryptocaryon (marine white spot disease, ich) or amyloodiniosis (Oodinium, marine velvet, or coral reef fish disease).
+The causative organism is normally a protozoa, either Cryptocaryon (marine white spot disease) or Amyloodinia (Oodinium, marine velvet, or coral reef fish disease).